njtsb1/Creating_a_Reminders_and_Tasks_App_with_Kotlin/README.md

 Daily Learning

+Project developed at Digital Innovation One's NTT DATA Android Developer Bootcamp with the instruction of specialist [Ezequiel Messore](https://github.com/EzequielMessore "Ezequiel Messore").
+Learning to create a "To Do List" style App from scratch and conduct the entire development process using Kotlin, one of the fastest growing programming languages in recent years.

 # LAB - Creating a reminders and tasks app with Kotlin.

 Project: creation of a `To do list` App